-Three months ended November 30, 2021 \$ Three months ended November 30, 2020 \$ Salaries and contract fee expense of key management Value of RSUs expensed (note 8) Value of stock options with officers and directors expensed (note 8) 298,436 41,250 233,484 126,761 - 26,392 573,170 153,153
+Three months ended November 30, 2022 \$ Three months ended November 30, 2021 \$ Salaries and contract fee expense of key management Value of RSUs expensed (note 8) 181,217 28,000 298,436 41,250 Value of RSOS expensed (hote 8) Value of stock options with officers and directors expensed (note 8) 71,606 233,484 280,823 573,170

-As at November 30, 2021, a total of \$47,297 (August 31, 2021 - \$18,233) is included in accounts payable and accrued liabilities with respect to amounts due to key executive management for service contract obligations and expenses.
+As at November 30, 2022, a total of \$50,431 (August 31, 2022 - \$20,164) is included in accounts payable and accrued liabilities with respect to amounts due to key executive management for service contract obligations and expenses.

-The Company has management service agreements with each of its President and Chief Executive Officer, Vice President, Exploration, Vice President, Business Development and Chief Financial Officer which provide for a payment upon termination without cause.
-The President and Chief Executive Officer would be entitled to the greater of one months' compensation for each year of service or six months' compensation.
-With respect to the Vice President Exploration a payment equivalent to six months' compensation would be payable upon termination without cause.
-With respect to the Vice President Business Development and Chief Financial Officer, payments equivalent to three months' compensation is payable upon termination without cause.
-The service agreements for the Vice President Exploration, Vice President Business Development and Chief Financial Officer also provide that under certain conditions, including a change in control of the Company, that each of these individuals would be entitled to a lump sum payment.
-These payments are equivalent to twelve months' compensation with respect to the Vice President Exploration and six months' compensation with respect to both the Vice President Business Development and Chief Financial Officer.
+The Company has management service agreements with each of its Chief Executive Officer, Vice President, Exploration and Chief Financial Officer which provide for a payment upon termination without cause.
+The Chief Executive Officer and Vice President Exploration would be entitled to six months' compensation upon termination without cause.
+With respect to the Chief Financial Officer, a payment equivalent to three months' compensation is payable upon termination without cause.
+The service agreements for the Chief Executive Officer, Vice President Exploration and Chief Financial Officer and Vice President to three months' compensation is payable upon termination without cause.
+The service agreements for the Chief Executive Officer, Vice President Exploration and Chief Financial Officer also provide that under certain conditions, including a change in control of the Company, that each of these individuals would be entitled to a lump sum payment.
+These payments are equivalent to twelve months' compensation with respect to the Chief Financial Officer.